rackerlabs/design-system/_docs/resources/install-sketch-library.md

 **Note:** The Helix Team sends an email each time the Helix library is updated.
-If you are not a part of the Helix email distribution list, you can request access by email xxxxxxxxxx.
+If you are not a part of the Helix email distribution list, you can request access by emailing xxxxxxxxxx.

-# Install the Sketch library from your Google Drive
+# Install the Sketch library from  Google Drive
 Complete the following tasks to install the Sketch library from your Google Drive.